-- 4. Remove the gas tank valve knob. - 5.
-Remove the cap screw securing the gas tank to the frame and using a suitable block, support the rear of the tank; then remove the clamp securing the gasline hose and remove the hose from the gas tank valve.
+4. Remove the gas tank valve knob (350).

+5. Remove the cap screw securing the gas tank to the frame and using a suitable block, support the rear of the tank; then remove the clamp securing the gasline hose and remove the hose from the gas tank valve (350).
+On the 425, disconnect the gas line connector from the fuel pump outlet.